innovation-hub-bergisches-rheinland/prox-service-discovery/README.md

+# ⚠️ Deprecation Info

+We do not rely on Eureka anymore as PROX is deployed into k8s which has built-in capabilities for service-discovery-like tasks using e.g. plain DNS.

 # Prox Service Discovery

 The purpose of this service is to provide a service discovery where clients can register themselves